1Revenger1/X1-Extreme-OpenCore-Resources/README.md

 * NVMeFix - Fixes NVMe power draw and power management
 * CPUFriend - Patches CPU data
 * CPUFriendDataProvider - Provides data for CPUFriend - lower clock speeds.
 Made from CPUFriendFriend by CorpNewt
+* Zxystd's IntelBluetoothInjector
+ * IntelBluetoothInjector
+ * IntelBluetoothFirmware
+ * Additional Bluetooth functionality - does break sleep though.
+Loading wifi firmware through the kext at AppleIntelWifi/adapter fixes this.

+## Device Properties
+iGPU
+* Apple GuC firmware for better iGPU performance
+ * igfxpavp = 1
+ * igfxfw = 2
+* Shikigva=128 - Disables patches for Fairplay 1.0 to try and use iGPU
+ * This doesn't really add functionality and is more for experimentation.
+You can safely skip this.